nyuvis/info-vis-project-template/README.md

 ## Caches

 You may experience a problem where you make changes to your code, but they are not reflected in the browser.
-This is likely due to your broswer using a cached version of the file instead of the most recent version.
+This is likely due to your browser using a cached version of the file instead of the most recent version.
 To fix this, you can do a hard reload or adjust your browser settings to disable caches when your developer tools are open.
 The Wikipedia article [Bypass your cache](https://en.wikipedia.org/wiki/Wikipedia:Bypass_your_cache) explains how this can be done for different browsers.